That the Bill be now read a second time.

 On the question of corporate liability, the Government are following Section 7 of the Bribery Act 2010.
 I was involved in the Select Committee that looked at that Bill and afterwards when the legislation went through.
 I was later asked to give a talk in the premises of a well-known firm of solicitors to some very important clients about the effects of the Bribery Act.
 I was so shocked to hear other speakers winding up these companies about the amount of compliance that would be required that I thought it necessary to say, “Look, you are not all going to go to prison immediately”.
 Indeed, of course, under the Bribery Act there is not such a liability as they were saying at that time.

 I was at a dinner last night in Threadneedle Street—not a place I go to frequently—where I was sitting next to a young lady who is involved in asset management.
 She said that the department in her company that is expanding without any obvious horizon is the compliance department.
-I can see that compliance departments will expand in all these companies and that lawyers will have a new industry of advising people on this Bill—an effect of the Bill that I would not like to see.
+I can see that compliance departments will expand in all these companies and that lawyers will have a new industry of advising people on this Bill which is an effect of the Bill that I would not like to see.

 There is much to discuss.
 The thrust of the Bill is right and I hope that we can refine it in certain important areas.